 Naasautit: Inuit Health Statistics provides comprehensive statistics and knowledge regarding the health of Inuit.
-The Naasautit partners collect and synthesize information from existing sources, including national, regional and where possible, community information on the determinants of Inuit health and health status indicators, which can be used to better address Inuit health issues and needs.
+Naasautit collects and synthesizes information from existing sources, including national, regional and where possible, community information on the determinants of Inuit health and health status indicators, which can be used to better address Inuit health issues and needs.

 Qaujimajangit Principles of Operation